Balladeer’s Blog continues its examination of the many facets of Fool Killer lore. FOR PART ONE, INCLUDING THE HISTORICAL CONTEXT, CLICK HERE

 Of necessity the homicidal vigilante came almost full circle in the Melungeon tales, bumping off more and more non-Melungeons who dared try to lead “the Hill Portughee” astray.

 Gone now was any mention of a supernatural craftsman fashioning weapons for the Fool Killer.
-However, the murderous figure’s “jurisdiction” still ranged from Tennessee to Kentucky to Virginia and North Carolina.
+However, the murderous figure’s “jurisdiction” still ranged from Tennessee to Kentucky to Virginia, West Virginia and North Carolina.

 “Fool Killer Sightings” would periodically be reported, with the character described as a stern-faced gun-toting man dressed in black.
 On rare occassions he’d supposedly be traveling in a horse-drawn wagon and would ask questions about people assumed to be on his list of fools to kill.